rotki/rotki/docs/api.rst

         }

-   :resjson object addresses: A mapping of ethereum addresses to list assets and balances.
-Name can also be null.
+   :resjson object addresses: A mapping of ethereum addresses to list assets and balances. ``name`` can also be null. ``collection_name`` can be null if nft does not have a collection.
    :statuscode 200: NFT balances successfully queried
    :statuscode 400: Provided JSON is in some way malformed
    :statuscode 409: User is not logged in or nft module is not activated.